nocomplexity/ArchitecturePlaybook/software-architecture.md

 Source and more info on: <https://c4model.com/>

+[Structurizr](https://docs.structurizr.com/) is created to make C4 models in a structured way.
+Structurizr builds upon “diagrams as code”, allowing you to create multiple software architecture diagrams using the C4 model, in a variety of rendering tools, from a single model.
+Structurizr is 'C4 models as code'.

+But creating C4 models can be done using any simple [drawing tool](businessarchitecture.md#drawing-tools).

 ## arc42 software architectures

 -   arc42 is based on practical experience of many systems in various